 The NCD is a discount provided when you do not make any insurance claims during a specified period.
 In Malaysia, the percentage of this increases year-on-year on the condition that no claim has been made.
 For private cars after the fifth year onwards, the rate is 55 percent.
 One thing not many people know is that in the event that the accident was caused by another party, you are able to claim your insurance without losing your NCD.
 Your NCD is only lost if there is someone claiming against you.

-Should you decide to make a claim on your insurance for major damage, the “Own Damage Claim”, and the “No-Fault Own Damage Claim”, depends on the cause of the damage or accident.
+Should you decide to make a claim on your insurance for major damage, the “Own Damage Claim”, and the “No-Fault Own Damage Claim” are two types of claims you can make.

 - Report to the police within 24 hours, as required by law.